-Energy providers in Denton like TXU, Direct Energy, and Cirro are the competitive energy retailers.
+Energy providers in Denton like TXU Energy and Cirro Energy are the competitive energy retailers.
 In Texas, these companies are called Retail Electric Providers (REPs).

 Energy suppliers offer two different types of plans for residential and business customers: a fixed-rate plan or a variable-rate plan.

 Fixed-rate – meaning that the rate will remain constant for the term of the contract.
 Regardless of weather, natural events like tornados, or market volatility, your rate will not change.
 In most cases, a fixed-rate plan will have a term length of 6, 12, 24, or 36 months.

 Variable rate plans may change on a monthly basis based on market factors.
 Variable-rate plans offer more flexibility but also present more volatility in pricing which may impact your monthly electricity bill.

 In almost every case, EnergyBot recommends a fixed-rate plan.
 If you are unsure on what plan is right for your feel free to contact us.

 Denton is a city in and the county seat of Denton County, Texas, United States.
 With an estimated population of 138,541 as of 2018, it is the 24th-most populous city in Texas, the 196th-most populous city in the United States, and the 12th-most populous city in the Dallas–Fort Worth metroplex.